somphene/somphene.github.io/log/_posts/2020-05-21-10-Communication-Language-Program.md

     - Director is the base to compose everone together.
 Recognizes the characters as parts which compose together to tell a common story.

     - Actors see the Script through the Director's vision.
 They identify themself with the character.

-* Symmetry : Reflection.
+* Symbolic Language : Binary.

-   - Symmetries can be seen as composition of reflections.
+    - Symbols can be identified as duals to reduce them to binary.

+* Natural Language: Vowels

+    - Sanskrit, English, Marathi, Hindi and so on reduced to vowels.

+The respective Language Masters and Translators may use these basis to thread together groups.